 For the pacy winger - running with the ball

 Running with the ball might seem like an obvious part of playing football, but it requires skill and technique to execute correctly.

-For wingers who wants to beat the full-back but have limited space to do so, the drill below can help you match pace with control.
+For wingers who want to beat the full-back but have limited space to do so, the drill below can help you combine pace and control, with the ball moving.

 Again, practice is key to boosting your skills with the ball at your feet.
 Set out a line of cones 12 yards apart, treating each one as a checkpoint.
 Take one touch per cone, ensuring you use your laces to help maintain speed.

-Clearing danger with your head is bread and butter to most defenders, but there are a few tips to doing it even better.
+Clearing the danger with your head is one of the best football skills to master for defenders, but there are a few tips to really mastering it.

-Get a spring in your step and meet the ball at it's highest point, driving your body through the ball to get as much elevation and power behind your clearing header.
+Get a spring in your step and meet the ball at its highest point, driving your body to get as much elevation and power as possible behind your clearing header.

 Get more great coaching tips